-EDB Public folder to Office 365 migration guide
+EDB Public Folder to Office 365 Migration Guide

 Migrating public folders from an Exchange offline EDB file to Office 365 is made easy with EdbMails EDB to Office 365 Migrator.
 This Microsoft-partnered migration tool simplifies the entire process, allowing you to transfer your public folder data to Office 365 in just a few easy steps, with minimal effort required.